jbandi/eeboo/README.md

 This project represents API and backend services for the eeboo feedback application.

 The main application is implemented with node.js using the express framework.
-It proviedes a RESTful API and serves the REACT SPA application that is placed in web/build/index.html.
+It proviedes a RESTful API and serves a REACT Web application that is placed in web/build/index.html.

-This service connects to a pre-configured [Google firebase](https://firebase.google.com/) backend to persist data
+The service connects to a pre-configured [Google firebase](https://firebase.google.com/) backend to persist its data

 The React application has a separate build environment.
 Find information about the REACT app in the web directory [web/README.md](web/README.md)